-- Become familiar with the operation, faceplate buttons, and screen buttons. - Set up the audio by presetting favorite stations, setting the tone, and adjusting the speakers. - Set up phone numbers in advance so they can be called easily by pressing a single button or by using a single voice command if equipped with Bluetooth phone capability.
+- Become familiar with the operation, center stack controls, and infotainment display controls. - Set up the audio by presetting favorite stations, setting the tone, and adjusting the speakers. - Set up phone numbers in advance so they can be called easily by pressing a single control or by using a single voice command if equipped with Bluetooth phone capability.